Use Provisioned Throughput

 3. To view more information, click View details.
 The Google Vertex AI details pane displays.

-4. Select Alerts tab, and you can select an Alert Policy template.
+4. Select the Alerts tab, where you can select an Alert Policy template.

 What's next